 Pricing Pandemics: Necrofinance and the World Bank

-In the Pandemic Emergency Financing Facility we see a transformation in how epidemic threat is quantified, how those suffering are constituted and realized in the responses to epidemic.
+In the Pandemic Emergency Financing Facility we see a transformation in how epidemic threat is quantified, how those suffering are constituted and realised in the responses to epidemic.
 The glaring weaknesses in the West African Ebola response exposed the limits of the World Health Organization, existing global health responses and the reliance on global charity.

 Rather than devoting significant funds to health systems development or holistic strategies of epidemic prevention, the World Bank sought to find a solution in the domain of finance and capital markets speculation.
 In doing so it produced a novel form of global finance, one for which the lives of populations can be abstracted to financial value and risk.
 This raises the question of what are the potential roles of capital markets in infectious disease management?
 How is epidemic risk assessed when focused through the manifold lenses of finance?